wp-plugins/amr-users/readme.txt

 Version 2 now has the start of a cacheing system to improve the response for large user sites.
 Cache's will be updated on update of user records, or on manual request.
 Regular cacheing (eg daily?) wil be added soon.
 Note: The "whats in cron" plugin may be useful too.

 If anyone would like to offer some translations for other languages, please do.
 The Code Styling Localisation Plugin is very useful for this.

+You may also be interested in [amr-user-templates](http://webdesign.anmari.com/plugins/amr-user-templates/) which will be launching soon.
+This will allow you to design and tailor the initial screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.
+Monitor the rss feed.

 Please check your system meets the following requirements:
 *	PHP > 5.2